MikeMaximus/gbm/GBM/readme.txt

 	Once your PCs are back in sync, this will no longer be an issue unless you are constantly changing your Game IDs, which is not recommended.
 2. Backup files are not being renamed or removed when a new backup is created.
 	- This happens on the first backup after toggling between using the Name or ID for your file names.
 It's best to choose one setting and stick with it.
-3. Configurations on the official game list are no longer fully compatible with older GBM versions.
-	- Technically they will work.
-But any game imported with a special character in it's name, such as a colon, will not create backup files correctly.
-	- These characters can be manually removed from the game name after importing, then the configurations will function properly.
-4. The error "The requested operation requires elevation" occurs when GBM tries to launch a process associated with a game.
+3. The error "The requested operation requires elevation" occurs when GBM tries to launch a process associated with a game.
 	- This means the process you're trying to launch with GBM requires administrator privilege.
 	- Click the blue "user" icon on the bottom left of the GBM window to quickly switch to administrator mode.
-5. Game configurations using the same name, and configurations that end up with the same name when special characters are stripped will overwrite each other's backup files.
+4. Game configurations using the same name, and configurations that end up with the same name when special characters are stripped will overwrite each other's backup files.
 	- For most users this should be a non-issue.
 Toggle "Use Game ID for folder and file names" to on in the Settings screen if this is a problem for you.

+Important Notices:

+1. Configurations on the official game list are no longer fully compatible with older GBM versions.
+	- Technically they will work, but any game imported with a special character in it's name, such as a colon, will not create backup files correctly.
+	- These characters can be manually removed from the game name after importing in an older version, then the configurations will function properly.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html